 Survive —> Heal —> Thrive !
 Gradually outgrow :

 ◆ our own S-H & self-sabotaging behaviors (we do to prove them “right”)

 ◆ our addiction to the toxic family rules & CDs

 ◆ the WIC’s narcissistic conviction that it’s all about us

 ◆ our demand, compulsion, desperation to get THEM to see & validate us

-REMEMBER: “I know what I know & I don’t have to / can’t know everything!”
+REMEMBER: “I know what I know and I can’t know everything!”

 🎯BECOME really good at something you enjoy & are good at, so you get the respect & admiration of others who are capable of appreciating you.
 Use that to help you stay away from the blamers.